theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 Here are values for each MAG that are particularly useful:

--Mean coverage across metagenomes (how abundant a MAG is in a given metagenome) -Detection across genomes (percentage of the nucleotides covered by the recruited reads) -Table of genes and identified functions (tip: very useful when you have metatranscriptomes!)
+- [x] Mean coverage across metagenomes (how abundant a MAG is in a given metagenome)
+- [x] Detection across genomes (percentage of the nucleotides covered by the recruited reads)
+- [x] Table of genes and identified functions (tip: very useful when you have metatranscriptomes!)
--All identified rRNAs (do we have a 16S rRNA gene?)
+- [x] All identified rRNAs (do we have a 16S rRNA gene?)

 ## 11- What do we do with these genomes?
 The case of E. coli using tools introduced in the first days of the workshop